 In both commercial and industrial facilities, the lighting used is a huge energy draw.
-This is because these are often vast spaces that need to be brightly light for long periods of time, if not the entire 24 hour day.
+These are often vast spaces that need to be brightly illuminated for long periods of time.
+Sometimes even for the entire 24-hour day.

 What is a Lighting Audit?

 A lighting audit is performed as an in-person analysis of a building with the main purpose being to find your current lighting situation and provide steps on how to optimize your energy savings opportunities.
-The audit can be conducted on indoor and outdoor spaces.
+The audit can be conducted in indoor and outdoor spaces.

 General Information Needed